-//STEP1 EXEC PGM=UPDATE, ACCT=(PGMG, &DEPT) //DD1 DD DSNAME=INIT, UNIT=&DEVICE, SPACE=(CYL, (&SPACE, 10)) //DD2 DD DSNAME=CHNG,UNIT=2400,DCB=BLKSIZE=&LENGTH
+//STEP1 EXEC PGM=UPDATE, ACCT=(PGMG, &DEPT) //DD1 DD DSNAME=INIT, UNIT=&DEVICE, SPACE=(CYL, (&SPACE, 10)) //DD2 DD DSNAME=CHNG.UNIT=2400.DCB=BLKSIZE=&LENGTH

-When this procedure is executed, every symbolic parameter must either be assigned a value or nullified; the changes are in effect only for the current execution of the procedure.
+When this procedure is executed, every symbolic parameter must either be assigned a value or nullified on the EXEC statement calling the procedure; the changes are in effect only for the current execution of the procedure.
 Therefore, the procedure can be modified each time it is executed, without being permanently changed.
 Details on how to assign values to or nullify symbolic parameters are included under "Assigning Values to and Nullifying Symbolic Parameters."
 How to include symbolic parameters when writing a cataloged or in-stream procedure is described in the next section, "Defining Symbolic Parameters When Writing a Procedure."